Disclosure Fact Checked

 Cons

-75.3% of traders lose money when trading CFDs at this site.
+86% of retail investor accounts lose money when trading CFDs with this provider.

 Pros